Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Experiments

+For all the ablations below, we use Cityscape $\rightarrow$ ACDC adaptation, except for `Distribution Balancing by Undersampling', where we fully supervised on Cityscapes.

 \textbf{Saliency Product $P$ and Upperbound $U$.} Varying $P$ and $U$ shows optimal performance at $P=2^8$ and $U=1.0$, according to quantitative scores in Table~\ref{tab:pro_bound}.
-Hence, $P=2^8$ and $U=1.0$ are adopted for all major experiments.
+Hence, $P=2^8$ and $U=1.0$ are used for all major experiments.

+\textbf{Distribution Balancing by Undersampling.} We analyze undersampling strategies that select images to create a more uniform object-background distribution.
+Table~\ref{tab:undersampling} shows models trained with 25\% and 50\% undersampling on the Cityscapes dataset perform worse than those trained on the complete dataset, highlighting the ineffectiveness of simple undersampling to address object-background imbalance.

-\textbf{Warping on Source vs. Target.} Given the necessity of ground truth labels for our instance-level saliency guidance, warping in the target domain for unsupervised domain adaptation is infeasible.
-Nevertheless, as shown in Table~\ref{tab:warp_bboxes} warping source domain images with our saliency guidance surpasses performance using approximated saliency~\cite{thavamani2021fovea,ghosh2023learned} with both source and target domain warping.
+\textbf{Warping on Source vs. Target.} Warping in the target domain for unsupervised domain adaptation is infeasible for instance-level saliency guidance because it requires groundtruth labels.
+However, Table~\ref{tab:warp_bboxes} shows that warping source domain images using our instance-level saliency guidance outperforms using approximated saliency~\cite{thavamani2021fovea,ghosh2023learned} with both source and target domain warping.
+We also experimented with warping during testing, but this approach introduced additional latency and failed to improve performance compared to warping only the source.

 \textbf{Warping with From-Seg vs. Groundtruth bboxes.} For object detection, we utilize ground truth bounding boxes for saliency guidance.
-However, semantic segmentation tasks often lack this data, leading us to use bounding boxes computed from segmentations, ``from-seg'' for short.
-Results indicate superior performance with ground truth boxes, but ``from-seg" boxes are a close second, highlighting their effectiveness when ground truth is unavailable (Table~\ref{tab:warp_bboxes}).
+However, semantic segmentation tasks often lack this data, leading us to use bounding boxes computed from segmentations, `from-seg' for short.
+Results indicate superior performance with ground truth boxes, but `from-seg' boxes are a close second, highlighting their effectiveness when ground truth is unavailable (Table~\ref{tab:warp_bboxes}).

-\textbf{Distribution Balancing by Undersampling.} We analyzed undersampling strategies that balance the percentages of small, medium, and large objects, aiming to create a more uniform distribution that mitigates scale bias.
-As shown in Table~\ref{tab:undersampling}, our experiments applying 25\% and 50\% of undersampling to the Cityscapes dataset indicates that models trained on these ``uniform'' subsets perform worse than those trained on the complete dataset, highlighting the challenges of addressing scale bias through simple subsampling.